Jasonxu0109/PlantPhoneDB/README.md

 ## News - PlantPhoneDB

+Due to an updated version of SCTransform function, we should run `PrepSCTFindMarkers()` before running `FindMarkers()`.
+So, we updated the corresponding R code (using_example.ipynb).
+2022-08-22

 add marker genes for Fragaria vesca, Populus, Nicotiana attenuata and Lemna minuta.
 2022-08-21

 The woodland strawberry (Fragaria vesca) leaves single-cell RNA-seq dataset are processing.
 2022-08-17